yashc123/SafeRouteNYC/README.md

 **Time-of-Day Awareness** — Safety scores are bucketed by time of day (day / evening / night), so routes and area assessments reflect that the same street carries different risk at 2pm versus 2am.

-**Explore Mode (Area Safety Lookup)** — Tap anywhere in Manhattan to get a grounded safety assessment for that area — incident density, lighting, and an overall score — without needing a full route.
+**Explore Mode (Area Safety Lookup)** — Tap anywhere in Manhattan to get a grounded safety assessment for that area : incident density, lighting, and an overall score without needing a full route.

 **Reachability Analysis** — A Dijkstra-based reachability computation answers "how far can I safely get from here in N minutes," building a reachable-area polygon under a safety-weighted cost budget.

 **Grounded Natural-Language Agent** — An "Ask SafeRouteNYC" box accepts plain-English requests ("safest way home to the East Village from Times Square at 1am").
-A Claude-powered tool-using agent decomposes the request, calls the real routing/geocoding/area-safety functions, and explains the result — reporting only values the real engine computed, never inventing safety numbers.
+A Claude-powered tool-using agent decomposes the request, calls the real routing/geocoding/area-safety functions, and explains the result, reporting only values the real engine computed, never inventing safety numbers.

 **Transparent Scoring** — Every route surfaces a "why this route" breakdown (incident density, lighting coverage, time factor) so the safety score is explainable rather than a black box, including honest "limited data" notes where lighting coverage is sparse.